 Will the terms and conditions of my job be affected because of my jury service?

 No. The law protects people who attend for jury service.
-Your employer cannot dismiss you or disadvantage you in any way as a consequence of attending for jury service.
+Your employer cannot dismiss you or disadvantage you in any way because of attending for jury service.
 By law, employers must pay employees who are undertaking jury service.
 During any time that you are absent from your job to comply with a summons, you are considered employed or apprenticed.

 Does my employer pay me while attending for jury service?

 Yes.
 By law, employers must pay employees who are undertaking jury service.
 You are considered to be employed or apprenticed during any time when you are absent from your job in order to comply with a Jury Summons.
 You should also take note of the following:

-Note: Your employer is entitled to a certificate of attendance showing details of your attendance.
+- Your employer is entitled to a certificate of attendance showing details of your attendance.
 You can apply for this certificate at the end of your jury service.
 If you responded to your Jury Summons online, your certificate is available online for up to six weeks.
 You can also contact your local court office to request the certificate.